Film & TV Script Editor Services

 Can I split one session?

 Our script editing sessions, unless extreme circumstances dictate otherwise, all take place over one, concentrated day (or 7hr block).
 Regrettably our script editors are so in-demand that splitting one booking in to multiple smaller chunks isn’t practical.
-Your project needs our absolute focus and concentration, and necessary preparation time that goes with it.
+Your project needs the absolute focus of your script editor and the necessary preparation time that goes with it.

 Are you available globally?

 We are!
-After booking, you’ll be emailed information about how to contact our script editors, and when contacting them simply state your timezone and preferred dates and we’ll do everything we can to accommodate your request.
+After booking, you’ll be emailed information about how to contact the assigned script editor, and when contacting them simply state your timezone and preferred dates and we’ll do everything we can to accommodate your request.
 Please note you must list at least one weekday when requesting a slot, as we cannot guarantee to provide the service at weekends.